Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

-The Hamiltonian in Eq.~(\ref{eq:ryd-h}) is scrambling and exhibits a scrambling time limited by the smaller of $V_0$ and $\Omega_i$, $t^* \sim N / \text{min}(V_0,\Omega_i)$.
-To minimize the total evolution time, we set $|\Omega_i| \sim V_0$, so that evolution under $H$ for a time $\sim \!
-N/V_0$ implements a fully scrambling unitary $U$ in the teleportation protocol.
-To implement $U^\dagger$, we reverse the sign of the tunable single-site parameters $\Omega_i$ and $\Delta_i$, and reverse the strong nearest-neighbor interactions by conjugating time-evolution via Pauli operators $X_i$ (i.e. applying $\pi$-pulses) on every other site.
+The Hamiltonian in Eq.~(\ref{eq:ryd-h}) is scrambling and exhibits a scrambling time limited by the smaller of $J_0$ and $\Omega_i$, $t^* \sim N / \text{min}(J_0,\Omega_i)$.
+To minimize the total evolution time, we set $|\Omega_i| \sim J_0$, so that evolution under $H$ for a time $\sim \!
+N/J_0$ implements a fully scrambling unitary $U$ in the teleportation protocol.
+To implement $U^\dagger$, we reverse the nearest-neighbor interactions by conjugating time-evolution via Pauli operators $X_i$ (i.e. applying $\pi$-pulses) on every other site.
+The tunable single-site parameters $\Omega_i$ and $\Delta_i$ are then adjusted to ensure that each single-site term is also reversed.
+We note that this simple scheme does \emph{not} reverse the (much weaker) next-nearest-neighbor interactions.

 In a one-dimensional array, the errors in our implementation will arise from two main sources: ($i$) the finite lifetime of the Rydberg state, which gives rise to a nonzero decoherence rate at each of the $N$ sites, and ($ii$) the weak next-nearest neighbor interactions $\sim \!
-V_0/2^6 = V_0/64$, which cannot be time-reversed simultaneously with nearest neighbor interactions.
+J_0/2^6 = J_0/64$, which cannot be time-reversed simultaneously with nearest neighbor interactions.
 To estimate the effect of the former, let us consider the specific case of $^{87}$Rb atoms excited to the $70S$ Rydberg state~\cite{Bernien17,Labuhn16}, which has a lifetime $\tau \approx 150$~$\mu\textrm{s}$.
 Realistically achievable Rabi frequencies and interaction strengths are of order $\sim 2\pi \times 10-100$~MHz.
 The total time to implement the three scrambling unitaries of the teleportation protocol is thus $\sim 3N/|\Omega_i|$; when summed over $N$ qubits and compared to the Rydberg lifetime, this gives an estimated many-body error $\sim 3 N^2 / |\Omega_i| \tau$.

+In order to precisely characterize the effects of imperfect backwards time-evolution, we perform large-scale numerical simulations of the teleportation protocol with the Rydberg Hamiltonian, Eq.~\eqref{eq:ryd-h} \cite{dynamite}.
+Our results are depicted in Fig.~\ref{fig:rydberg-implementation}(b) for a one-dimensional chain of $N=20$ atoms and three values of the coupling $g$.
+Analogous to our 1D RUC numerics [Fig.~\ref{fig: RUC}(a)], the fidelity increases monotonically in time for $g=\pi$; while, for $g=2\pi$ and $g=3\pi$, the fidelity oscillates in time, reaching a local maximum whenever the average size satisfies the phase-matching condition [Eq.\eqref{eq:phase-matching}].
+Notably, even with \emph{perfect} time reversal, the overall fidelity is reduced from unity due to the finite width of the size distribution.
+This is a general feature of peaked-size teleportation in finite-size systems, since the relative size width scales as $\delta \mathcal{S}/\mathcal{S} \sim 1/\sqrt{N}$ (Section \ref{late times}).
+Indeed, in Fig.~\ref{fig:rydberg_scaling}, we confirm that the fidelity improves with increasing system size and is consistent with our peaked-size error analysis [e.g.~see Eq.~\eqref{eigV expansion}].